Opel Sintra

 The Opel Sintra is an automobile produced under the German marque Opel for the market in Europe between 1996 and 1999.
 It was sold in the United Kingdom as the Vauxhall Sintra.
 The Sintra was one of the second generation U-body (known internally as GMX110s) large multi-purpose vehicles (MPV).
-It is named for the Portuguese town of Sintra.
+Contrary to popular belief, the name was not inspired by the historic Portuguese town of Sintra, rather, it was chosen by a computer from a list of short, easy to pronounce words which ended in the letter "a", to tie in to Opel's naming scheme at the time.

 It was imported to Europe from the United States of America, where General Motors produced identical models under the Chevrolet, Oldsmobile, and Pontiac brands.